albertjuhe/annotator_nodejs_store/README.md

 ### Config project

-Inside the app.js there is an important variable: __dirname, is the folder where nodejs search css,js,images and html files.
+Inside the app.js there is an important variable: __dirname, is the folder where nodejs search css,js and images.
 ```
 __dirname = 'C:\\nodejs\\annotator_nodejs_store\\demoNodejs\\';
 ```

+The documents that have to be annotated must be copied to the http://localhost/demoNodejs/ (C:\wamp_server\www\demoNodejs) folder.

 Inside this folder c:\nodejs\annotator_nodejs_store\config.json there is a file called config.json, is the config file.